crohloff/nRF52840_breakout/README.md

 # nRF52840_breakout

 ## Low Cost variant
-The low cost variant has four layers but no micro vias and features only the outer gpio ring of the nRF52840
+The low cost variant has four layers but no micro vias, no sensors and different components for the power circuit

 ## Tool used